Financial Goals 2020: Tracking Your SpendingJanuary 7, 2020

 *Subject to credit approval.
 Terms and conditions apply.

-1 Average savings calculations are based on information provided by SouthEast Bank/Education Loan Finance customers who refinanced their student loans between 8/16/2016 and 10/25/2018.
-While these amounts represent reported average amounts saved, actual amounts saved will vary depending upon several factors.
+1 Average savings calculations are based on information provided by SouthEast Bank/ Education Loan Finance customers who refinanced their student loans between 11/01/2021 and 12/15/2021.
+While these amounts represent reported average amounts saved, actual amounts saved will vary depending upon a number of factors.

 Notice About Third Party Websites: Education Loan Finance by SouthEast Bank is not responsible for and has no control over the subject matter, content, information, or graphics of the websites that have links here.
 The portal and news features are being provided by an outside source – the bank is not responsible for the content.
 Please contact us with any concerns or comments.